-2. Turn the main switch to the "START" position.
-After the engine starts, put the starter lever (choke) in the half-open position.
-Warm up the engine until it does not run roughly or begin to stall when the starter lever is returned to the closed position.
+- 1. Turn the main switch to the "START" position.
+Warm up the engine until it does not run roughly.

 1 "START"

 - Release the switch immediately after the engine starts. - If the engine fails to start, release the switch, wait a few seconds, then try again.
 Each attempt should be as short as possible to preserve the battery.
 Do not crank the engine more than 10 seconds on any one attempt.